peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public override string ToString();

-Converts this object to a text string.
+Converts this object to a text string of the media type it represents, in the same form as  `MediaType.ToString` .

 <b>Return Value:</b>